Cilantro Lime Shrimp – an incredibly quick and easy weeknight dinner that is packed with flavor! Make on the grill or in your favorite skillet!

 - fresh lime juice: the lime in cilantro-lime comes from freshly squeezed lime juice!

-- teaspoons kosher salt: don’t use regular table salt here – the result will be way too salty.
+- kosher salt: don’t use regular table salt here – the result will be way too salty.

 - fresh cilantro: this is the cilantro in our cilantro-lime marinade.